-Basic tool set
+Basic tool set including Torx bits

-Protective eyewear and clothing
+Protective eyewear and gloves

-Begin by parking the automobile on level ground with the parking brake set.
+It's best to begin by parking the automobile on level ground with the parking brake set.

-This motor unitizes power from a
+The blower fan unitizes power from a

 fuse or relay in the fuse panel.
 With the ignition key in the on position test

 the fuse which can be identified by the fuse box cover or in the vehicles owners

 manual, if the fuses are okay, proceed to next step.

 Learn more: How to check a fuse in a car